Breast cancer survivor offers wisdom at Faulkner satellite center

 YAP@DFCI provides services for young adult patients being treated at Dana-Farber Cancer Institute.

 "Young adult" is loosely defined as anyone 18-39 years old.
 However, if you are out of this age range and consider yourself a young adult, don’t hesitate to contact us to see if our programs may be appropriate for you.

-Our clinicians in the Department of Social Work and the Division of Psychosocial Oncology have specific expertise working with young adults and addressing issues such as:
+Our clinicians in Social Work and Psychosocial Oncology have specific expertise working with young adults and addressing emotional challenges such as:

 Our services include:

-The Young Adult Program team, in collaboration with the Department of Social Work and Division of Psychosocial Oncology, is a core group of staff dedicated to coordinating support and programs to young adults.
+The Young Adult Program team, part of the Department of Psychosocial Oncology and Palliative Care, is a core group of staff dedicated to coordinating support and programs for young adults.

 YAP@DFCI hosts a variety of programs for young adults with cancer that focus on peer support, skill building, educational workshops, and social networking.

 YAP can connect you with social workers, psychologists, or psychiatrists who have specific expertise working with young adults.
 Counselors can help you better understand the emotional impact and challenges of coping with cancer, and can introduce you to helpful, concrete strategies for increasing your coping skills.
 We offer services for individuals, couples, and families.

 Family Connections is dedicated to supporting adult cancer patients who are parents and their children.
 The program offers guidance, information, and resources to those who are dealing with cancer in their family, and helps identify and respond to the needs of parents and children by supporting, supplementing, and empowering family coping.